DirtySandals/TSPSolver/README.md

 User-Friendly Interface: Allows users to interact visually with the TSP instance files and the TSPSolver.
 Real-Time Interaction: Provides real-time interaction with the genetic algorithm and visual feedback on the TSP solution process.
 Visual Display: Shows graphical visualizations of the TSP solution process and path optimization.
-<h3>Running TSPGUI:</h3>
-The TSPGUI can be executed via Python.
-Just navigate to the TSPGUI folder and run the script using python TSPGUI.py.